Audio Function

 • Features:

-• The sound quality and latency of voice calls have been optimized.
+• Optimized sound quality and latency of voice calls.

 Troubleshooting